-The LM46002-Q1 has a built-in power-good flag shown on PGOOD pin to indicate whether the output voltage is within its regulation level.
+The LM43603 has a built in power-good flag shown on PGOOD pin to indicate whether the output voltage is within its regulation level.
 The PGOOD signal can be used for start-up sequencing of multiple rails or fault protection.
-The PGOOD pin is an open-drain output that requires a pullup resistor to an appropriate DC voltage.
-Voltage seen by the PGOOD pin must never exceed 12 V. A resistor divider pair can be used to divide the voltage down from a higher potential.
-A typical range of pullup resistor value is 10 k Ω to 100 k Ω .
+The PGOOD pin is an open-drain output that requires a pull-up resistor to an appropriate DC voltage.
+Voltage seen by the PGOOD pin should never exceed 12 V. A resistor divider pair can be used to divide the voltage down from a higher potential.
+A typical range of pull-up resistor value is 10 k Ω to 100 k Ω .

-When the FB voltage is within the power-good band, +4% above and -7% below the internal reference V{REF} typically, the PGOOD switch is turned off, and the PGOOD voltage is pulled up to the voltage level defined by the pullup resistor or divider.
-When the FB voltage is outside of the tolerance band, +10 % above or -13 % below V{REF} typically, the PGOOD switchis turned on, and the PGOOD pin voltage is pulled low to indicate power bad.
-Both rising and falling edges of the power-good flag have a built-in 220-μs (typical) deglitch delay.
+When the FB voltage is within the power-good band, +4% above and -7% below the internal reference V{REF} typically, the PGOOD switch will be turned off and the PGOOD voltage will be pulled up to the voltage level defined by the pull up resistor or divider.
+When the FB voltage is outside of the tolerance band, +10% above or -13% below V{REF} typically, the PGOOD switch will be turned on and the PGOOD pin voltage will be pulled low to indicate power bad.
+Both rising and falling edges of the power-good flag have a built-in 220 μ s (typical) deglitch delay.

-7.3.12 Overcurrent and Short-Circuit Protection
+7.3.12 Over Current and Short Circuit Protection

-The LM46002-Q1 is protected from overcurrent conditions by cycle-by-cycle current limiting on both peak and valley of the inductor current.
-Hiccup modeis activated if a fault condition persists to prevent overheating.
+The LM43603 is protected from over-current conditions by cycle-by-cycle current limiting on both the peak and valley of the inductor current.
+Hiccup mode will be activated if a fault condition persists to prevent over heating.

-High-side MOSFET overcurrent protection is implemented by the nature of the peak current mode control.
+High-side MOSFET over-current protection is implemented by the nature of the Peak Current Mode control.
 The HS switch current is sensed when the HS is turned on after a set blanking time.
-The HS switch current is compared to the output of the error amplifier (EA) minus slope compensation every switching cycle.
-See the Functional Block Diagram for more details.
+The HS switch current is compared to the output of the Error Amplifier (EA) minus slope compensation every switching cycle.
+Please refer to Functional Block Diagram for more details.
 The peak current of the HS switch is limited by the maximum EA output voltage minus the slope compensation at every switching cycle.
 The slope compensation magnitude at the peak current is proportional to the duty cycle.

 When the LS switch is turned on, the current going through it is also sensed and monitored.
-The LS switch is be turned OFF at the end of a switching cycle if its current is above the LS current limit ILS-LIMIT.
-The LS switch is kept ON so that inductor current keeps ramping down, until the inductor current ramps below I{LS-LIMIT}.
-The LS switch is then turned OFF, and the HS switch is turned on after a dead time.
-If the current of the LS switch is higher than the LS current limit for 32 consecutive cycles and the power-good flag is low, hiccup-currentprotection mode is activated.
-In hiccup mode, the regulator is shut down and kept off for 5.5 ms typically before the LM46002-Q1 tries to start again.
-If overcurrent or short-circuit fault condition still exist, hiccup repeats until the fault condition is removed.
-Hiccup mode reduces power dissipation under severe overcurrent conditions, prevents overheating and potential damage to the device.
+The LS switch will not be turned OFF at the end of a switching cycle if its current is above the LS current limit I{LS-LIMIT}.
+The LS switch will be kept ON so that inductor current keeps ramping down, until the inductor current ramps below the LS current limit.
+Then the LS switch will be turned OFF and the HS switch will be turned on after a dead time.
+If the current of the LS switch is higher than the LS current limit for 32 consecutive cycles and the power-good flag is low, hiccup current protection mode will be activated.
+In hiccup mode, the regulator will be shutdown and kept off for 5.5 ms typically before the LM43603 tries to start again.
+If over-current or short-circuit fault condition still exist, hiccup will repeat until the fault condition is removed.
+Hiccup mode reduces power dissipation under severe over-current conditions, prevents over heating and potential damage to the device.